Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 With Jekyll we could establish every structure of the JSON we want, also deeply nested ones.

-There is only one problem here (fortunatly with a simple solution).
-In order to achieve valid JSON, the last iteration cannot end with a comma.
+In this case we have to do some more effort to get rid of the trailing comma in the last JSON object code block.

 Since the if-statement works as a filter, and therefore not all iterations will become valid, a comma cannot be avoided here.

 Let me explain.

-In Liquid you can eleminate the last comma, with the **unless forloop.last** statement.
-But this wil not work in case the last forloop is not valid to the condition.
-In other words, the last forloop which is valid to the condition might not be the last forloop of the forloop as a whole.
+Eleminating the last comma, with the **unless forloop.last** statement will not work here, in case the last iteration is not valid to the condition.
+In other words, the last iteration that is valid to the condition might not be the last of the forloop as a whole.
 Resulting in the last comma.

-The solution is to create a new empty array, while using the push method to gather the desired content.
-This way we get rid of the conditional statement.
+The solution is to use the push method to a fresh empty array, in order to create a new array with the desired content.
+This way we don't need the conditional statement anymore, because all iterations will be valid.

 {% raw %}
 ```html